Ananth Nag (Tamil actor): Career

-Ananth Nag who was Born and Brought from Chennai in a Telugu Family, graduated with a bachelor's degree from Sri Venkateswara College of Engineering and started out working as a software engineer.
-His strong inclination towards arts led him pursue a cinematography course at Mindscreen Film Institute run by Rajiv Menon, and followed it up by photography lessons from Dinesh Kumble.
-Ananth continued to work as an assistant cinematographer for films and short films and met director Alphonse Putharen through his work.
+Ananth worked as an assistant cinematographer for films and short films and met director Alphonse Putharen through his work.
 He subsequently went on to feature in a cameo role in Putharen's first film Neram (2013) as well as a series of short films titled Enna Solla Pogirai, Enna Solla Varenna and Jai Jakkama, where Ananth starred as a protagonist.